rcourivaud/predictors_api/README.md

     mpred.launch()
 ```

-The predictor start to listen on precised host and port
+The predictor start to listen on precised host and port.
+You just need to send POST with your JSON data body.